-If a registered representative voluntarily resigns or has his or her association with a member firm terminated for any reason, the member must fill out and submit a Uniform Termination Notice for Securities Industry Registration, known as Form U5.
-The member must submit the U5 to FINRA within 30 days of the termination.
-The member firm is required to give a copy of the U5 to the representative upon termination.
+If a registered representative voluntarily resigns or has his or her association with a member firm terminated for any reason, the member must fill out and submit a Uniform Termination Notice for Securities Industry Registration, which is known as Form U5.
+The member must submit the form to FINRA within 30 days of the termination.
+The member firm is also required to give a copy of the form to the representative upon termination.
 The member must also state the reason for the termination, either voluntary or for cause.
-Voluntary terminations cover all terminations that were not the result of the agent being fired for violations of industry or company regulations.
-An associated person's registration is non-transferable.
-Representatives may not simply move their registration from one firm to another.
-The employing firm that the representative is leaving must fill out and submit a U5 to FINRA, which terminates the representative's registration.
-The new employing firm must fill out and submit a new U4 to begin a new registration for the associated person with the new employer.
+Voluntary terminations cover all terminations that were not the result of the agent being fired for violations of industry or company regulations, such as staff reductions.
+An associated person's registration is nontransferable.
+A representative may not simply move his or her registration from one firm to another.
+The employing firm that the representative is leaving must fill out and submit a Form U5 to FINRA, which terminates the representative's registration.
+The new employing firm must fill out and submit a new Form U4 to begin a new registration for the associated person with the new employer.
 The new employer is required to obtain a copy of the U5 form filed by the old employing member either from the employee or directly from FINRA within 60 days of submitting the new U4.
 The previous employer is not required to provide a copy to the new member firm.
-If the new employing member asks the associated person for a copy of the U5, the agent has two business days to provide it.
-If the member requests a copy of the U5 from an agent who has not received a copy of the U5 from the old employer, the agent must promptly request it from the old employer and provide it to the new employer within two business days of receipt.
-Should an agent's previous employer discover facts that would alter the information on form U5 the previous employer must file an amended form U5 within 30 days and provide a copy to the former employee.
+If the new employing member asks the associated person for a copy of the U5, the member has two business days to provide it.
+If the member requests a copy of the U5 from the agent who has not received a copy of his or her U5 from the old employer, the agent must promptly request it from the old employer and provide it to the new employer within two business days of receipt.
+Should an agent's previous employer discover facts that would alter the information on Form U5, the previous employer must file an amended Form U5 within 30 days and provide a copy to the former employee.
 A representative who leaves the industry for more than 24 months is required to requalify by exam.
 During a period of absence from the industry of two years or less, FINRA retains jurisdiction over the representative in cases involving customer complaints and violations.